Kittycatangel/NPL-Tweets/README.md

-## Natural Language Processing (NPL) of tweets about Doordash, Grabhub, and Instacart.
+## Natural Language Processing (NPL)  project of tweets about Doordash, Grabhub, and Instacart.